About Cre Run

 We are in the business of breeding, raising and training Arabian horses for racing, but not all horses end up suitable for racing.
 They are worthy of so many other careers or simply being lovable pets.
 Our goal is to find good, quality homes, protect their welfare and promote humane treatment of these horses.

 Cre Run Farm's horses have positive effects, generation after generation, not just on the racetrack.
 See some of the success stories below.
+See more on our Endurance page.

 Back to Top